exasol/exa-toolbox/utilities/README.md

 **Script:**

-The script generates with the help of some input parameter sql statements to generate those sub tables and combines all generated tables in one view.
-Neccessary for the execution is the origin schema and origin table you want to import parallel into.
-Additional you need either the number of tables you want to generate (e.g. 20) or an array with diffrent name you want to set instead of the number.
-Generated tables with the help of the number will be generated like: "SCHEMA"."TABLE_1","SCHEMA"."TABLE_2","SCHEMA"."TABLE_3", etc. .
+With the help of input parameters the script generates sql statements wich creates multiple sub tables and combines all in one view.
+Necessary for the execution is the origin schema and origin table you want to import parallel into.
+Additional you need either the number of tables you want to generate or an array with diffrent tables names you want to set.
+Tables generated with the help of the number will look similar to this: "SCHEMA"."TABLE_1","SCHEMA"."TABLE_2","SCHEMA"."TABLE_3", etc. .

+**Execution:**

 !!!
-IMPORTANT: the script is executed right away and immedetialy generates the tables as well as the view. !!!
+IMPORTANT: when the script is executed the tables and the view is generated immediately !!!

-**Execution:**

-For the execution you can either set a number of sub tables or set an array with values.
-If the number is null the script will generate the table as discribed in the array.
+For the execution you can either set a number of sub tables or an array with values.
+If the number is null the script will generate the table as described in the array.
 Following there will be two examples on how to use the script.

-Execution with the number set to 20:
+Execution with the number set:
 ```sql
 EXECUTE SCRIPT EXA_TOOLBOX.GENERATE_VIEW (  'RETAIL' -- original schema
                                 ,'PRODUCTS' -- origin table